Fruit. Today, we have a plentiful supply of a huge range of fruits, sometimes in many different varieties too.

 “How much of the fruit used is your own?”
 That’s the question most frequently asked and like all the best questions, it’s not a simple one to answer.
 Four out of every ten jars sold are marmalade, made from citrus fruits that won’t grow in Britain.
 The orange marmalades are made from Seville oranges, brought overland from Spain each year.

 We aim to be self-sufficient in the fruits that will grow well in and around Tiptree.
-It’s almost certain that the jar of ‘Tiptree’ strawberry conserve you pick up in your local food shop will have been made entirely with fruit grown on the ‘Tiptree’ estate.
+It’s almost certain that the jar of ‘Tiptree’ strawberry conserve you pick up in your local food shop will have been made with fruit grown on the ‘Tiptree’ estate.
 The same is true for the unusual varieties such as medlar, mulberry and quince, all grown at Tiptree.

 Why do we persist in growing much of our own fruit, when there are usually cheaper imported varieties available?
 We think that the British climate (generally speaking of course!) means slower ripening fruit which imparts a better flavour.
 We also reckon that we prefer to do things ourselves anyway, it means we can grow the varieties we want, look after them as we choose and pick them when we think they’re at the peak of their perfection.